TianYafu/TianYafu.github.io/_posts/2017-04-20-Indoor-Patrol-Robot-Software-System-(-Graduation-Design-).md

 # Robot SLAM System

 This robot uses a classical (and easy to implement! ) way localize itself and build map.
-My way is to extract feature point and geometry feature from observation.
+The first step is to extract feature point and geometry feature from LIDAR observation.
 Then match them into a global map.
 As the odometry is robust in linear movement and laser scanner can estimate rotation easily.
 I designed a switch system to determine the estimation from different source and it works!
 I also tried particle filter method.
 This algorithm solved the initiation problem.

 ![]({{ site.url }}/images/Indoor_Patrol_Robot_Software_System/map.png)